xulihang/BasicCAT-website/imagetrans/index.md

 ### Cross-platform

 Like BasicCAT, ImageTrans is cross-platform (Windows, MacOS, Linux).
-It can also run as a server.
+It can also run as a server for online usage.

 ### Others